dendronhq/dendron/packages/plugin-core/README.md

 At its core, Dendron is a tool to help you **store and find notes** within **hierarchies**.
 Dendron stores notes as plain [markdown](TODO) files with [frontmatter]().

+Dendron is still early and maybe 1% of where it could be.
+That being said, it is actively being used by the author on a daily (hourly) basis to manage a knowledge base of over 20 thousand notes.

+The **audacious long term goal** is for Dendron to become the **best way to create, understand, and share knowledge**.
+Please join me in this **journey** and, together, lets **make sense** of this world that we inhabit.

 # Principles

 1. Keep it simple: Dendron should be a frictionless way to store, connect, and share knowledge.